IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     *   When ready, click **Next** to proceed

-    _Note that this is the same sample schema you supplied when configuring the event source within EEM in Module 2._
+    _Note that this is the same sample message you supplied when configuring the event source within EEM in Module 2._

     ```json
     {